RadeonOpenCompute/ROCm_Documentation/Installation_Guide/MESA-Multimedia_Installation.rst

 Check Installation
 --------------------

 1. Ensure you perform an installation check.

-This must be run with **sudo**
+The following instructions must be run with **sudo**:

-     *o	sudo omxregister-bellagio -v*
-     *o	sudo gst-inspect-1.0 omx*
-     *o	sudo gst-inspect-1.0 vaapi*

 ::

      omxregister-bellagio -v